jinyoungsul/jinyoungsul.github.io/_posts/2021-06-01-HackerRank-SQL-BasicSelect7.md

+---
+title : HackerRank-BasicSelect-Weather Observation Station 1

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-06-01'

+---

-﻿# Weather Observation Station 1
+# Weather Observation Station 1

 Query a list of **CITY** and **STATE** from the **STATION** table.